Highbeek/DocApp/README.md

 - React Native: The core framework for building the mobile app, providing a cross-platform development environment.
 - Expo: A set of tools and services for developing and deploying React Native apps more easily.
-- Expo Router: A navigation library for handling app navigation and routing in the Tesla Mobile App Clone.
+- Expo Router: A navigation library for handling app navigation and routing in the Doc App.

 ## Credits